blampe/dcagdax/README.md

 # DCA GDAX

-Automated dollar cost averaging for BTC, LTC, and ETH on GDAX.
+Automated dollar cost averaging for BTC, LTC, BCH and ETH on GDAX.

 ## Setup